Chimehoma2000/Olympic-Games-SQL-/README.md

 * Males: 100,979, Females: 33,807
-*Total: 134,731
+* Total: 134,731

-* 51 olympic games have been held in total.
+(1) 51 olympic games have been held in total.

-* 2016 saw the highest number of countries participating in olympics (207), while 1896 saw the lowest (12).
+(2) 2016 saw the highest number of countries participating in olympics (207), while 1896 saw the lowest (12).

-* 206 Countries in total participated in the olympics.
+(3) 206 Countries in total participated in the olympics.

-* Aeronautics was the least played sports in the olympics as it was played only once.
+(4) Aeronautics was the least played sports in the olympics as it was played only once.

-* Top 5 succesful coutries in the olympics:
+(5) Top 5 succesful coutries in the olympics:

- USA Winning  8436 Medals
+* USA Winning  8436 Medals
-Russia Winning 5510 Medals
+* Russia Winning 5510 Medals
-Germany Winning 5477 Medals
+* Germany Winning 5477 Medals
-UK Winning 3120 Medals
+* UK Winning 3120 Medals
-France Winning 2750 Medals
+* France Winning 2750 Medals

-* Top 5 succesful athletes in the olympics:
+(6) Top 5 succesful athletes in the olympics:

-Nikolay Yefimovich Andrianov Winning 30 Medals
+* Nikolay Yefimovich Andrianov Winning 30 Medals
-Michael Fred Phelps, II Winning 28 Medals
+* Michael Fred Phelps, II Winning 28 Medals
-Ole Einar Bjrndalen Winning 26 Medals
+* Ole Einar Bjrndalen Winning 26 Medals
-Birgit Fischer-Schmidt Winning 24 Medals
+* Birgit Fischer-Schmidt Winning 24 Medals
-Natalie Anne Coughlin (-Hall) Winning 24 Medals
+* Natalie Anne Coughlin (-Hall) Winning 24 Medals

-* USA Won the Most Gold, Silver & Bronze medals in the olympics.
+(7) USA Won the Most Gold, Silver & Bronze medals in the olympics.